-- For Azure AD Connect, GSX checks the synchronisation of the identities, the specific SQL database health & performance and of course retrieve system performance information.
+- For Azure AD Connect, GSX checks the synchronization of the identities, the specific SQL database health & performance and, of course, retrieve system performance information.

-- For ADFS, GSX performs true authentication, collect ADFS usage metrics (number of token of different forms), and check the overall health of the server.
+- For ADFS, GSX performs true authentication, collects ADFS usage metrics (number of tokens of different forms), and checks the overall health of the server.